cs460proj/Website-Replicator/README.md

 This acts as a somewhat man-in-the-middle attack by replicating a site.
 Instead of being a traditional man in the middle, this is more of a proxy that can be deployed in a sort of phishing attack.
 Due to the nature of the web, replicating any site can be extremely difficult, especially those with Javascript.

 Due to this being a proof of concept, it doesn't attempt to match any site 1:1, but it will replicate, in some respect, many sites semi-closely as long as they don't use Javascript to gate content (like Instagram).
 This will also print out destination links (by the nature of Bottle request print-outs), prints out resource downloads (CSS and images), and it will print out all form data that is sent with a POST request.

+Replicating nearly any website as one would imagine causes a lot of problems.
+Much of the time on this project was spent fixing obscure issues with HTTP requests, resource downloading, replication, etc.

+A few tested sites include Twitter, Google, Yandex, Facebook.